- Mike DiRocco, ESPN Staff Writer

 It was over when: Florida S Josh Evans intercepted Missouri QB James Franklin’s fourth-down pass to WR Gahn McGaffie in the end zone with five seconds remaining.
 That was Franklin’s fourth interception.

 Game ball goes to: Florida’s defense.
-The Gators’ offense is what it is at this point in the season -- an unproductive group that is struggling to run the ball consistently and has trouble throwing it -- so the defense has to carry the team.
+The Gators’ offense is what it is at this point in the season -- an unproductive group that is struggling to consistently run the ball and has trouble throwing it -- so the defense has to carry the team.
 And it did against the Tigers.
-UF forced four turnovers, sacked Franklin four times and held the Tigers to just one touchdown.
+UF forced four turnovers, sacked Franklin three times, and held the Tigers to just one touchdown.

 Stat of the game: Missouri’s defense played well enough to win this game.
 The Tigers held Florida to just 11 first downs and allowed the Gators to convert just 2 of 13 third downs.